DDG 1000 Zumwalt Class - Multimission Destroyer, United States of America

 The number of ships required was planned to be between eight and 12 but, in July 2008, the US Navy announced that the DDG 1000 programme would be cancelled after completion of the first two ships.
 The USN will instead continue with construction of further Arleigh Burke (DDG 51) destroyers.

-However, in August 2008, the USN announced it had decided to provide funding for a third Zumwalt Class destroyer.
+However, in August 2008, the USN announced its decision to provide funding for a third Zumwalt Class destroyer.
 In April 2009, it was announced the DDG-1000 programme would end with the third ship.

 In August 2009, Temeku Technologies received a contract from the US Navy for the procurement of the flight deck lights (FDL) on Zumwalt Class destroyer.